Welcome to....

 The AC does its bit for childrens TV.

-Recently deceased members - John Bradbury and John Lester
+We commemorate deceased members - John Bradbury and John Lester